Javier Salas (broadcaster): Political activities

 In 2013, Illinois Governor Pat Quinn named Salas a senior policy advisor.
 In that role, Salas focused his attention on policies related to the Hispanic community, small business growth, and immigration issues.

 Javier recently ran for the first time for the 4th Congressional District in IL obtaining 25% of the vote.
 In his role as Senior Advisor to the Governor, Javier helps the Governor and the State of Illinois on social and economic issues, particularly ones that affect the immigrant communities in Illinois.
 Javier’s goal in radio was to empower his Latino community by informing and debating issues.
 He was one of the radio hosts who, along with other grass roots community groups, organized hundreds of thousands of pro-immigrant supporters to march in Chicago in 2006.
 Javier was fundamental in promoting and collecting signatures for the initial Dream Act in 2007 by Illinois Senator Dick Durbin.
 He also lobbied with hundreds of families in Springfield for drivers licenses for undocumented in Illinois, a benefit that was supported by the Governor and which the state began implementing in 2013.

-In 2015, Salas, along with other leaders and activists, organized the first protest against then-presidential candidate Donald J. Trump in Chicago following his remarks characterizing most immigrants from Mexico as undesirables.
+In 2015, Salas, along with other leaders and activists, organized the first protest against then-presidential candidate Donald Trump in Chicago following his remarks characterizing most immigrants from Mexico as undesirables.